developerx167/rd-flexbutton/README.md

 *   `buttonProps` (optional): It is the object of default HTML button attributes, such as `onClick`, `disabled`, and `className`.
 The type of this prop is `React.ButtonHTMLAttributes<HTMLButtonElement> | undefined`.

-*   `disabledElement` (optional): The element to be displayed when the button is disabled.
+*   `disabledOverlayElement` (optional): The element to be displayed when the button is disabled.
 If this prop is provided, the button is automatically considered as disabled.

 *   `containerClassName` (optional): The class name for the container element of the button.